DeannaCarina/CI-MP-1/README.md

 <a href="#Contents">Back to the top.</a>

 # UX
+As more people rely on accessing services online the role of UX design has become increasingly important in our digitized world.
+The five planes provide a conceptual framework for breaking down the task of designing experiences into component elements so that we can understand the problem as a whole [1].
+As this framework is structured, regularly used and consistently reliable, I have chosen to use the Five Planes method to design and implement my own website.

-## Goals
+## Strategy
 ### Vision
-Planning a holiday to the Caribbean can be daunting and confusing for many people due to the massive amount of choice that the Caribbean provides [1][2].
+Planning a holiday to the Caribbean can be daunting and confusing for many people due to the massive amount of choice that the Caribbean provides [2][3].
 As a frequent traveller to the Caribbean, I felt there was a gap in the market to provide potential travellers to the Caribbean with a straightforward and easy means of learning about the potential locations to travel to, and the different types of holiday they can go on, as well as the different activites and excursions customers can go on once they are in the Caribbean to experience the best the Caribbean has to offer.
 Much like an online travel-agent, I hope the website can provide confidence to customers to take the leap and book their holiday to the Caribbean as there are so many amazing things to see and do, as well as incredible cultures to experience.
+From personal experience however, I have found that many online travel agent websites are confusing to navigate and have an overabundance of information, it is my aim to make my own website easily navigatable and provide customers with a structured and logical devlivery of information.
+By doing this, it will encourage customers to stay on the site and want to use the company's services rather than navigate away from the page due to information overload. <em>Travel Caribbean</em> is a specialist travel website focusing on travel to the Caribbean.

 ### Aims
 <ol>